C# Programming > Data

 Generic vs Non-Generic

 First we must differentiate between a generic list and a non-generic list.
-A non-generic list is an ArrayList, which allows programmers to create a list of elements of different types.
+A non-generic list is a list of objects that are not type-checked at compile time.
+In the case of C#.NET, it is an ArrayList.
 It was widely used in C# 1.1.

 The difference between the types of list is relevant because the two lists inherit a different interface.
 ArrayList inherits IList while generics inherit IList<>.